Certified & Accredited

 RMRG is proud to be a fully accredited member of the Mountain Rescue Association (MRA) for another 5 years.

-Over the weekend of the 4th and 5th of May, RMRG hosted over 35 evaluators and observers from 15 mountain rescue teams across Colorado and New Mexico.
+During the accredidation, RMRG hosted over 35 evaluators and observers from 15 mountain rescue teams across Colorado and New Mexico.
 The members of these professional un-paid mountain rescue teams established challenging scenarios in high and low angle rope rescue, search, avalanche rescue and technical snow rescue.

 RMRG was 'paged' out to these scenarios from our headquarters in Boulder, as if responding to real rescues all why being closely scrutinized by our peers.
 To retain our MRA accreditation RMRG required a passing vote by our peers on our capability to meet hundreds of detailed criteria for best practices in mountain rescue.
 We passed all scenarios with flying colors.